stefanalytical/data-1-checks/README.md

 # data_1_checks
-A repository containing all of my Knowledge Checks.
+A repository containing all of my Knowledge Checks for the May 2022 Code Louisville Session.

+## Knowledge Check 1

+## Knowledge Check 2

+## Knowledge Check 3